j3-signalroom/kafka_cluster-topics-partition_count_recommender-tool/README.md

 ./kafka-topics.sh --list --bootstrap-server <YOUR_BOOTSTRAP_SERVER_URI> --command-config ./client.properties
 ```

-## 2.0 Manually determining the number of partitions needed for a Kafka Consumer
+## 2.0 How the app calculates the recommended partition count

 For example, you have a consumer that consumes at **25MB/s**, but the the consumer requirement is a throughput of **1GB/s**.
 How many partitions should you have?